hynek/structlog/docs/examples.rst

 .. literalinclude:: code_examples/twisted_echo.py
    :language: python

-Since Twisted's logging system is a bit peculiar, structlog ships with an adapter (:class:`structlog.twisted.LogAdapter`) so it keeps behaving like you'd expect it to behave.
+Since Twisted's logging system is a bit peculiar, structlog ships with an :class:`adapter <structlog.twisted.LogAdapter>` so it keeps behaving like you'd expect it to behave.

 Again, :func:`structlog.twisted.get_logger` is just a thin and simple convenience wrapper.